 Come and See is not for the faint of heart and is one of the most harrowing and effective films you’ll ever see.
 The brutality of war and man’s ability to turn into a monster is on full display here, so be warned.
 However, if you are willing to brave the horror, crawl through the mud, and face the ugly nature of violence, the ’80s movie Come and See is one of the best drama movies you’ll ever witness, and we couldn’t recommend it enough.

 Directed by Elem Klimov, Come and See focuses on the Nazi Occupation of Belarus.
 Throughout the film, we follow the young teen Flyora who decides to join the Belarusian resistance, only to constantly witness the atrocities that the Nazis continually inflict on Eastern Europe.
 With lingering shots, brutal hyperrealism struggles, and existential surreal sequences, Come and See is a damning poem about the nature of war.

 We couldn’t open this list anywhere but the opening battle scene of Steven Spielberg’s WWII epic.
 Words hardly scratch the surface of how hard the scene hits.
 Go seek it out.

 Joining a terrified, seasick group of US troops landing on a beach in Normandy, it’s impossible to be prepared for when the carrier door drops.

 Real-life experiences: Movies based on a true story

 This brutal baptism of fire, bullets, and death is just the intro to a moving story of a group of men trying to save one of their own.
-It is a film that changed war movies forever.
+This is hands down one of the best Steven Spielberg movies ever, and it changed war films forever.